Azure-Samples/semantic-kernel-rag-chat/README.md

     ```
     Next we'll add a knowledge base to the chat function to answer this question.

-# Chapter 2: Memories and Your Data
+# Chapter 2: Memories of Enterprise Data
 Semantic Kernel's memory stores are used to integrate data from your knowledge base into AI interactions.
 We use [embeddings](https://platform.openai.com/docs/guides/embeddings) to encode data and a vector database.
 Using a vector database also allows us to use vector search engines to quickly find the most relevant data for a given query.